usdaud/algotradinglib.github.io/en/pedia/m/macro_trading_strategies.md

 Quantitative methods employ mathematical and statistical techniques to analyze past data and predict future movements.
 Techniques include:

 - **[Time Series Analysis](../t/time_series_analysis.md)**: Using historical data to predict future trends.
-- **Machine Learning Algorithms**: Employing AI to identify patterns and make [predictive analytics](../p/predictive_analytics.md).
+- **Machine [Learning Algorithms](../l/learning_algorithms_in_trading.md)**: Employing AI to identify patterns and make [predictive analytics](../p/predictive_analytics.md).
 - **Optimization Models**: For [portfolio management](../p/portfolio_management.md) and [asset allocation](../a/asset_allocation.md).

 ### Sentiment Analysis

 [Sentiment analysis](../s/sentiment_analysis.md) involves evaluating market sentiment through various sources like news articles, social media, and financial reports.
-Advanced natural language processing (NLP) techniques can gauge the mood of the market and predict future movements.
+Advanced [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) techniques can gauge the mood of the market and predict future movements.

 ### Risk Management

 Effective [risk management](../r/risk_management.md) is crucial in macro trading due to the high volatility and unpredictable nature of financial markets.
 Key strategies include:

 - **Value at Risk (VaR)**: A statistical technique used to measure the risk of loss on a portfolio.
-- **Stress Testing**: Simulating extreme market conditions to assess the impact on portfolios.
+- **[Stress Testing](../s/stress_testing_in_trading.md)**: Simulating extreme market conditions to assess the impact on portfolios.
 - **Hedging**: Using [derivatives](../d/derivatives.md) such as options and futures to mitigate potential losses.

 ## Challenges in Macro Trading

 ### Complexity and Uncertainty

-Macro trading is inherently complex and subject to a high degree of uncertainty.
+Macro trading is inherently complex and subject to a high degree of [uncertainty](../u/uncertainty_in_trading.md).
 Multiple factors, often outside the control of traders, can simultaneously impact markets.

 ### Data Overload